hyperbolic-c/Genetic_Algorithm/README.md

 - data dir -- the resource problem data

 - gatsp.py -- the code to solve Traveling Salesman Problem
-- locations10.npy -- the TSP data
+- tspdata -- the TSP data

 The rest of the documentation is all about the implementation process.